NumEconCopenhagen/projects-2019-ccl/dataproject/README.md

 We have merged and cleaned the data by for instance removing empty cells and get rid of outliers.
 This has made it possible for us to make more or less precise conclusions through our project.
 We have created tables, graphs, and a heatmap to help us get a better understanding of the world’s best players in 2015.

 To produce the results run the notebook in chronological order.
-Please install the following packs before running the code: IPYwidgets
+Please install the following packs before running the code: IPYwidgets, geopandas and geoplot.